Web Links

 - COBOL - Was also required for my first college degree, but I used it on the job for a short time, too (1978-1979 and 1985-1986.)

-- Pascal - Now Delphi, I used the Metacomco version for the Commodore Amiga, which was a disaster (was never finished, and didn't have access to graphics/audio!) (late 1980s).
+- Pascal - Now Delphi, I used the Metacomco version for the Commodore Amiga, which was a disaster (was never finished, and didn't have access to graphics/audio!) (about 1986-1988).

-- Perl - Even though it rescued my interest in programming from the charred ashes left by C and C++, I no longer use Perl for anything new (used in mid 1990s).
+- Perl - Even though it rescued my interest in programming from the charred ashes left by C and C++, I no longer use Perl for anything new (used 2000-2002).

 Use rarely